Concordia University Chicago: Athletics

 Concordia Chicago teams participate as a member of the National Collegiate Athletic Association's Division III.
 Concordia Chicago was a member of the Northern Illinois-Iowa Conference until the spring of 2006, and since 2006 has been a member of the Northern Athletics Collegiate Conference (NACC).

-Men's sports include baseball, basketball, cross country, football, lacrosse, soccer, tennis, and track & field; women's sports include basketball, cross country, lacrosse, soccer, softball, tennis, track & field, and volleyball.
+Men's sports include baseball, basketball, cross country, football, soccer, tennis, and track & field; women's sports include basketball, cross country, soccer, softball, tennis, track & field, and volleyball.
 The school colors are maroon and gold.

 Music

 The Wind Symphony, Concordia's premiere instrumental ensemble, has performed in 43 states, Europe, Asia, and South Africa.
 The group has released fourteen recordings of sacred wind music.
 The ensemble has given many premiere performances of compositions by current wind band composers.
 The Wind Symphony performed at Carnegie Hall on March 4, 2014, and again on March 13, 2019.

 The Kapelle is the university's premiere choral ensemble, and has performed around the U.S. and in Europe and South America.
 The ensemble also has multiple recordings.
 Other musical ensembles include Schola Cantorum (Chapel Choir), Chamber Orchestra, Mannerchor (Men's Chamber Choir), Laudate (Women's Chamber Choir), Jazz Band, and Cougar Band (student-led pep band).